konturio/disaster-ninja-fe/src/features/bivariate_manager/readme.md

 1. bivariateStatisticsResourceAtom

    Loads data from /bivariate_matrix, if focusedGeometry is empty - make a full world data request.
+   Loads data from `/bivariate_matrix`, if focusedGeometry is empty - make a full world data request.
 2. bivariateNumeratorsAtom

    Extracts all available numerators with denominators after bivariateStatisticsResourceAtom is loaded.